apache/nuttx/README.txt

   build is still using the version of the file in the copied directory, not your modified file!

-  Older versions of NuttX did not support dependiencies in this configuration.
+  Older versions of NuttX did not support dependencies in this configuration.
 So a simple work around this annoying behavior in this case was the following when you re-build: